libsese/sese/README.md

 > [!IMPORTANT]
 > Since the built-in baseline `14b91796a68c87bc8d5cb35911b39287ccb7bd95`, sese has been included in the built-in list.
 Before this,
-> you needed to create an additional configuration file to import our [private registry](https://learn.microsoft.com/en-us/vcpkg/consume/git-registries).
+> you needed to create an additional configuration file to import our [private registry](https://learn.microsoft.com/en-us/vcpkg/consume/git-registries), just like this:

 `vcpkg-configuration.json`